hindu-comm/mail_stream_indology/2013/06/SARIT_DFG_NEH_award_/142__Whitney_Cox.md

 On Jun 5, 2013, at 8:19 PM, Dominik Wujastyk <wujastyk at gmail.com> wrote:

-> I am very pleased to announce that a project ​to ​ ​​further develop the​​​​ ​​SARIT​​   ​​digital ​​ ​​​​corpus ​​ has succeeded in attracting major funding from the National Endowment for the Humanities and the Deutsche Forschungsgemeinschaft.
+> I am very pleased to announce that a project to  further develop the SARIT   digital  corpus  has succeeded in attracting major funding from the National Endowment for the Humanities and the Deutsche Forschungsgemeinschaft.
 >
 > Profs.
-Sheldon Pollock (Columbia, New York) and Birgit Kellner (Heidelberg) applied to a ​bilateral USA-German funding program for the development of digital humanities.
+Sheldon Pollock (Columbia, New York) and Birgit Kellner (Heidelberg) applied to a bilateral USA-German funding program for the development of digital humanities.
 The application was a success, and the announcement can be read on the NEH website.
 >
 > The SARIT website notes that,
 >